cboulay/SERF/INSTALL.md

     - `python manage.py runserver`
     - Navigate to `http://127.0.0.1:8000/`

-You are now ready to install the Django [django-eerf/README.md](eerf web application).
+You are now ready to install the Django [eerf web application](django-eerf/README.md).